purelb/purelb/content/install/install/_index.md

 ```
 {{% notice danger %}}
-PureLB will operate without making this change, however kubeproxy is set to IPVS mode and arp_filter is set to 0, all nodes will respond to locally allocated addresses as kubeproxy adds these addresses to kube-ipvs0
+PureLB will operate without making this change, however if kubeproxy is set to IPVS mode and arp_filter is set to 0, all nodes will respond to locally allocated addresses as kubeproxy adds these addresses to kube-ipvs0.
 {{% /notice %}}

-### Install using the Helm Chart
+### Install Using Helm

 ```plaintext
 $ helm repo add purelb https://gitlab.com/api/v4/projects/20400619/packages/helm/stable